I've been creating since I was a child. My hobbies include watercolor, drawing, art journaling, painting rocks, sewing and crochet.

 - Wine Red

 At the same time I darkened the insides of the petals to make it look as though where they grow out of the flower head is deeper than the slightly poufy center.
-My aim was to get a glowing black - hence why I hardly ever use actual black as it can deaden the painting.
+My aim was to get a glowing black (I hardly ever use actual black as it can deaden the painting).

-Again, click the thumbnails to see how it went.
+Again, click through the thumbnails to see how it went.

 I leave the painting for a while and then look at it with a critical eye.
 I darken up some areas and use an eraser to lighten others.
 When I am happy I work all over the picture with a colorless blender.
 This has the effect of pushing the pigment right into the paper and softening any harsh lines.